thycotic/ss-docs/api-scripting/rest-api-client-generation/index.md

 ### Self-Signed or Other Invalid Certificates

 If you use an SSL certificate that is self-signed or otherwise not technically valid, OpenAPI Generator throws an error if you try to use a URL to `swagger.json` instead of a local file (or when using the Java client).
-To fix this, you need to import the certificate into Java’s certificate store.
+To fix this, you need to import the certificate into Java's certificate store.
 The following example commands are  for Windows, but the same concept applies to Mac and Linux as well.

 > **Note:** The default password for the cacerts keystore is `changeit`.